Showing posts from 2025

 Why Smartphones Can’t Run PC Games Like the Steam Deck

-Why Some Old Games Struggle on New Windows Versions
+Why Old PC Games Don't Always Work on New Windows

-Why Do SSDs Slow Down When They're Almost Full
+Why SSDs Can Slow Down When They Are Almost Full

 RTSS Frame Limiter Modes: Which One Should You Use?